django-salesforce/django-salesforce/README.rst

    Consequently, the setting ``managed = True`` is related only to an alternate non SFDC database configured by ``SF_ALIAS``.)

+-  **Exceptions** - Custom exceptions instead of standard Django database exceptions are raised by Django-Salesforce to get more useful information.
+   General exceptions are ``SalesforceError`` or a more general custom ``DatabaseError``.
+They can be imported from ``salesforce.dbapi.exceptions`` if database errors should be handled specifically in your app.

 Foreign Key Support
 -------------------
 Foreign key relationships should work as expected, but mapping